omarjo90/ApiFrameworkYellowPepper/ApiFrameworkYellowPepper/README.md

 # ApiFrameworkYellowPepper

-**ApiFrameworkYellowPepper** is a Java-based testing framework designed to facilitate automated API testing.
-It utilizes tools like Gradle for build management and Rest Assured for making HTTP requests and validating responses.
-This framework is highly customizable and scalable, making it ideal for comprehensive API testing across various services.
+The **`ApiFrameworkYellowPepper`** project is a comprehensive API testing framework that integrates various technologies to ensure robust functionality and performance validation of REST APIs.
+Built on a Gradle foundation, the project leverages **Cucumber** for Behavior-Driven Development (BDD), allowing teams to define clear and understandable test scenarios in natural language format.
+The actual testing is accomplished using **Rest Assured**, which provides a powerful and straightforward way to send HTTP requests and validate API responses against expected outcomes, thus enhancing the reliability of the API under test.

 ## Table of Contents
 - [Prerequisites](#prerequisites)